Online SoTL Scholars Course

 SoTL Scholars also will be encouraged to present their work at the annual Research on Teaching and Learning Summit in October 2020.

 Participants in the course will receive course materials including the course text, Engaging in the Scholarship of Teaching and Learning (Bishop-Clark & Dietz-Uhler, 2013).
-Participants who attend the SoTL Scholars Writing Retreat will receive $1500 in summer salary and a certificate of completion for the course.
+Participants who attend the SoTL Scholars Writing Academy will receive $1500 in summer salary and a certificate of completion for the course.

 Participation is competitive and proposals will be evaluated on the following criteria: